Scroll Down To Order

 Dec 9---Flying Fortress bombs a Japanese battleship; pilot, Capt.
 Colin Kelly declared the first hero; in reality the B-17 missed.

 Dec 10---Japanese landings on the Philippines announced.
 Guam captured.
 British retreat from Tobruk.
 British evacuate Kowloon, mainland China.
 British battleship “Prince of Wales” (38,000 tons) and cruiser “Repulse” (32,000 tons) are sunk off Malaya by Japanese dive bombers.
 SS “Lurline” returns to San Francisco, and the official radio log of the “Lurline” is confiscated by the U.S. Coast Guard.
 It is never returned to Matson Shipping Lines, owner of the “Lurline.”
 [Radio log has since disappeared.]
 In FBI custody are 1,291 Japanese (370 in Hawaii), 857 Germans, and 147 Italians suspected to be disloyal.
 Japanese-American citizens educated in Japan, the Kibei, remain free.
+The 6th German Panzer Division on the outskirts of Moscow has not one operational tank.
 SBD Dauntless from "Enterprise" sinks Japanese sub "I-70" off Hawaiian Islands.

 Dec 12---San Francisco blacked-out for 2 hours and 40 minutes.
-The U.S. declares war on Bulgaria, Hungary and Rumania.
+The U.S. declares war on Bulgaria.
 Seventh (and last convoy of 1941) Allied Convoy reaches port of Archangel; a total of 800 fighters, 1400 vehicles, 750 tanks and over 100,000 tons of supplies and aid have been transported to the Soviet Union since midsummer.
 U.S. freighter "Vincent" is shelled and sunk by Japanese armed merchant cruisers "Aikoku Maru" and "Hokoku Maru" some 600 miles n.w. of Easter Island.

 Dec 13---Thailand Field Marshal Phibun Songkhram concludes a secret pact with the Japanese to help invade Burma.